 People who are successfully treating and living with their bipolar realize there’s no one-size-fits-all plan when it comes to behavioral, emotional, and psychological protocols.
-Here are ten habits of what has worked for them:
+Here are ten habits that work for them.

 Through trial and error, these folks have created a personalized treatment plan that works for them.
-For one person, focusing on therapy for the mind may work, while someone else is better treated with a certain medication.
-All treatment—pharmacological, therapy, and lifestyle—needs to be designed specifically for you.
+For one person, focusing on therapy for the mind may work, while someone else is better treated with a certain medication and specific adjustments to their daily routines.
+All treatment—medication, therapy, and lifestyle—needs to be designed specifically for you.

-First off, they are not afraid to ask for help and understand they need the assistance of others when they can’t help themselves.
-They know that support comes in many forms; perhaps they’ll join a support group, either online or in person.
-Successful people living with bipolar also nurture their support team—staying in contact, communicating, and expressing deep appreciation for their help.
+First, they are not afraid to ask for help; second, they understand that they need the assistance of others when they can’t help themselves.
+They know that support comes in many forms—such as joining a support group, either online or in person.
+People living successfully with bipolar also nurture their support team by staying in contact, communicating, and expressing deep appreciation for the help and support they receive.

-As with mania, knowing what stressors leave you vulnerable to depression can help prevent recurrences.
+Knowing which stressors leave you vulnerable to depression and/or mania can help prevent recurrences.
 Work-related stress, sleep disturbances, and traumatic life events can all be triggers, and having a plan to help prevent minor symptoms from turning into a full-blown episode is vital.
 Successful individuals have put together a comprehensive plan, usually with the help of their spouse and/or family.
 They understand how to recognize the beginnings of either depression or mania and what they will do in such cases.

 Whether they find it challenging or not, they know that having a healthy lifestyle—eating well and moving more—is a crucial complement to a treatment plan of medication to maintain mood stability.
 Studies now prove that people with bipolar disorder are more likely to have certain vitamin and mineral deficiencies, making a nutrient-dense diet all the more important.